searchisko/elasticsearch-river-sysinfo/README.md

  	}

 ### rest
-REST mode uses Elasticsearch [HTTP REST API](http://www.elasticsearch.org/guide/reference/modules/http.html) to collect system informations from remote ES cluster.
+REST mode uses Elasticsearch [HTTP REST API](http://www.elastic.co/guide/en/elasticsearch/reference/current/modules-http.html) to collect system information from remote ES cluster.
 You can use this connection mode in case of compatibility or networking problems with `remote` mode.
 Note that performance of REST API is commonly worse than binary transport mechanism behind `remote` mode.